Hotline# 613-1811/633-3788 Línea directa 608-2096,608 -2097

-Non-Project Donations
+Non-project Donations

 Help & Shelter is delighted to announce that it is to receive $3m from the government to cover the cost of rewiring of and repairs to its Homestretch Avenue crisis service office that was damaged by fire on 28th December 2009.